TristanvanLeeuwen/IP_and_Im_Lectures/_sources/statistical_perspective.md

 glue("rock_samples", fig, display=False)
 ```

 In a way, $\pi_{\text{post}}(u | f^\delta)$ is the answer to our inverse problem.
 It gives us information on the likelihood of any particular $u$ *under the assumptions* we made on $f^\delta$ and $u$.
 In some cases, we may be able to express the mean and variance of the resulting posterior density and use those.
-In many cases, however, we cannot easily characterise the posterior PDF.
+In many cases, however, we cannot easily characterize the posterior PDF.
 We may, however, attempt estimate certain properties by drawing samples from the posterior distribution.
 Such samples can be generated for any distribution using a [Markov chain Monte Carlo (MCMC) algorithm](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo).
 This is not very attractive for high-dimensional problems, however.
 Further discussion of such algorithms is outside the scope of this lecture.

 ## MAP estimation